 “I think I might have learned more from not having a teacher than I did having one.” – Maggie

-Allan Woodrow’s humorous novel and relatable characters will engage both boys and girls as well as adults.
-The range of themes and topics will captivate students and stimulate families.
+Allan Woodrow’s humorous novel and inspiring characters will engage both children and adults.
+The broad range of themes and topics will captivate students and stimulate families.
 All readers can learn something from the journeys these characters take and the valuable lessons they learn about themselves along the way.